 Recontouring your gums can help us make your teeth look more proportionate.

 Another effect that can make your central incisors look too large is if they’re forward of your laterals.
-The combination of being further back, possibly blocked by your centrals, and more shaded, can make them look much smaller.
+The combination of being further back, possibly blocked by your centrals, and more shaded, can make the lateral incisors look much smaller.

 It might also be that your laterals haven’t fully emerged from your gums.
 There are full, large teeth in your gums, but they haven’t come out.

 We offer several orthodontic approaches that can be used to move your lateral incisors forward, or help move your laterals up.
 Invisalign and the Inman Aligner are great orthodontic approaches to moving your teeth sideways, while braces are best for elevating teeth.
 Functional orthodontics are also useful if we need to do more than just move your teeth.
 This orthodontic technique can reshape your jaw to make more room for large teeth and put them in a more attractive and functional position.

 What about Your Bite?